GabrielvMarinho/Obsidian/Tech/Programming/Programming Languages/Python/Server Gateway Interface/WSGI/WSGI.md

 ## Request processing

-WSGI processes requests in a synchronous approach, meaning it blocks the [[Worker]] Thread when a request needs to be processed.
+WSGI processes requests in a synchronous approach, meaning it blocks the [[Tech/WWW/Web/Web Server/Worker]] Thread when a request needs to be processed.

 ```
 Webserver thread                      YourCode